-Crosstown/consortium agreements are in effect between the US Air Force and the following schools: University of Notre Dame, Saint Mary's College, Indiana University-South Bend, Holy Cross College, Bethel College, Valparaiso University, and Trine University.
+Crosstown/consortium agreements are in effect between the US Air Force and the following schools: University of Notre Dame, Saint Mary's College, Indiana University-South Bend, Holy Cross College, Bethel University, Valparaiso University, and Trine University.
 Students enrolled at these institutions are eligible to participate in the program at Detachment 225.

 Detachment 225 was awarded the Air Force Right-of-Line Award in 1983, 1985, and 1990, recognizing it as the top unit in the nation.